 During the process of pre-training, the knowledge retriever obtains documents (or portions thereof) from an unlabeled pre-training corpus (e.g., one or more online encyclopedias).
-The knowledge retriever automatically generates a training example by sampling a passage of text from one of the retrieved documents and randomly masking one or more tokens in the sampled piece of text (e.g., “The [MASK] is the currency of the United Kingdom.”).
+The knowledge retriever generates a training example by sampling a passage of text from one of the retrieved documents and masking one or more tokens in the sampled piece of text (e.g., “The [MASK] is the currency of the United Kingdom.”).

-Hos the Patent Defines Training a Language Model
+How the Patent Defines Training a Language Model

 - Using one or more processors of a processing system, a masked language modeling task using text from a first document